Teaching in Taiwan Program and Chinese Language Teacher ExchangePROGRAM ANNOUNCEMENT

 How does a year in Taiwan affect a teacher's job status in Michigan?

-As an employee of a school district in Taiwan you would not be paying into STRS.
 You would need to work out a leave of absence with the district where you have a contract if you plan to return to that job after teaching abroad.

 Would a teacher need to resign or request a year's leave?